-1. Baby doesn’t know how to “self-soothe”
+1. Baby doesn’t know how to “self-soothe.”

 2. Baby is hungry

 I don’t know about you, but I just can’t fall asleep if I am experiencing those hunger pains deep in my belly while I try to go to sleep.
 Chances are your baby might be feeling the same.
-Newborns need more frequent feeds than older infants and may even need a top up during the night.
+Newborns need more frequent feeds than older infants and may even need a top-up during the night.
 But once a baby is eating solids, with 3 well-balanced meals throughout the day, along with additional snacks, plenty of milk and hydration, this will significantly improve your baby’s ability to sleep well throughout the night.
-Most experts agree that babies can typically sleep through the night between the age of 3 and 6 months.
+Most experts agree that babies can typically sleep through the night between 3 and 6 months.
 If your baby is waking for that one feeding a little beyond that age, that should be fine too.
 Often encouraging a “tank up” before your baby goes to sleep or around dinner works for babies of all ages.

 3. Baby is overtired

 Not being able to sleep because you are overtired is often the case with adults too.
-Have you ever felt like you just can’t make it through until the night because you’re so tired, only to find that you suddenly have a surge of energy right before you go to sleep making it impossible for you to settle?
+Have you ever felt like you just can’t make it through until the night because you’re so tired, only to find that you suddenly have a surge of energy right before you go to sleep, making it impossible for you to settle?
 Well, babies suffer from the same thing.
 This is caused by a chemical response of adrenaline and cortisol to the system, making it hard to settle and relax.

 4. Baby is in pain or suffering discomfort